Suzuki M engine

 The Suzuki M engine family is a line of automobile engines from Suzuki.
 Ranging in displacement from 1.3 L to 1.8 L, it is a modern engine line with dual overhead cams, 16 valves, and multi-point fuel injection (MPFI).
+Fully developed in-house following Suzuki's separation from General Motors, the M engine replaced the long-lived G engine family.

 M13A

 The M13A displaces 1328 cc; bore and stroke is 78x69.5 mm.
 It has a 9.5:1 compression ratio and two variants: